g-jgreen/documentation/content/iothubs/google.md

 ## Example Client code in detail

-In this example we will push data from a RaspberryPi3 with a GrovePi configured Light Sensor to our **default telemetry topic**.
-It looks something like this
+This example (Based on **MQTT Implementation**) will push data from a RaspberryPi3 with a GrovePi configured Light Sensor to our **default telemetry topic**.
+The publishing of the data looks something like this:

 ```javascript
   const mqttTopic = 'default-telemetry-topic'